timelystream/timelystream.com/docs/data-import/parquet.md

 Unlike CSV files, parquet files are structured and as such are unambiguous to read.
 No parameters need to be passed to this function.
 The `read_parquet` function will figure out the column names and column types present in the file and emit them.

 ### Multi-File Reads and Globs
-DuckDB can also read a series of Parquet files and treat them as if they were a single table.
+Blazar can also read a series of Parquet files and treat them as if they were a single table.
 Note that this only works if the Parquet files have the same schema.
 You can specify which Parquet files you want to read using a list parameter, glob pattern matching syntax, or a combination of both.

 #### List Parameter
 The read_parquet function can accept a list of filenames as the input parameter.
 See the [nested types documentation](https://duckdb.org/docs/sql/data_types/nested.html) for more details on lists.